Shamir-Lab/AdaOrder/README.md

 ## DGerbil
 DGerbil is a modification of Gerbil, a memory efficient k-mer counter, that uses AdaOrder instaed of signature, for improved memory usage.
 Its source code is found at https://github.com/Shamir-Lab/DGerbil.

+## FGerbil
+In the paper we present FGerbil - a modification of Gerbil that uses the frequency order instead of signature.
+FGerbil is a variant that we generated for comparison only, and in fact was interior.
+The only difference between FGerbil and DGerbil is the order and minimizer partition statistics provided to the modified Gerbil code.
+Since it had inferior results we did not upload it to github as a tool.